Python Tkinter ToDo List

 • Buttons are placed to trigger some action when pressed.

-• Here we have created two button (addTask & deleteTask).
-Both of them have same features and look accept the background color and command.
+• Here we have created two buttons (addTask & deleteTask).
+Both of them have the same features and look, except for the background color and command.

-• Command: When button is clicked the the function mentioned in command is called.
-In this case if user clicks on addTask_btn button then newTask function is called & when user clicks on the delTask_btn Button then delTask function is called.
+• Command: When the button is clicked the the function mentioned in the command is called.
+In this case, if the user clicks on the addTask_btn button, then the newTask function is called & when the user clicks on the delTask_btn Button then delTask function is called.

 addTask_btn = Button(